kattni/beeware-docs-tools/docs/en/section_one/index.md

-# BeeWare Docs Tools Demo Section One
+# BeeWare Docs Tools Demo section one

+## Non-homepage sidebar logo

+The logo icon in the left sidebar should be small on all pages other than the homepage.
+The site title and version number should be rendered next to it with the site title in slightly larger font, and the version number in smaller font.

+This verifies that the theme is being properly applied.

-## Include External Markdown from a Local File
+## Include external markdown from a local file

 The following section should have only a header, and a paragraph with inline code followed by a code block.
 There should be no text between the code block and the